lineageos-infra/updater/README.md

 Adding a new device
 ---
 1. Add your device to devices.json, sorted alphanumerically by codename.
 Fields are documented below.
-2. Add a 109x124 PNG of your device to the static/device folder
-3. Submit your change to gerrit (this repository is configured for use with `git review`)
+2. Submit your change to gerrit (this repository is configured for use with `git review`)

 ### devices.json
 devices.json is an array of objects, each with several fields: